-How can you make sure that you get safe tap water?
+How can you make sure that you get safe tap water with chemical and toxin removal?
 Investing in quality water filtration systems is one way to protect you and your family from contaminated water.

-Here is everything you need to know about water filtration systems for your home or apartment.
+Here is everything you need to know about water filtration systems for your home or place of business.